timunie/Ava-ApiTests/website/docs/E_Avalonia_Controls_Expander_Collapsing.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Expander.cs" title="View the source code">View Source</a>

 #### Value
+<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(CancelRoutedEventArgs)

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(CancelRoutedEventArgs)The event args Cancel property may be set to true to cancel the event and keep the control open (expanded).
+The event args Cancel property may be set to true to cancel the event and keep the control open (expanded).

 ## See Also